boostorg/gil/CONTRIBUTING.md

 Maintainer: [@mloskot](https://github.com/mloskot)

+**WARNING:** The CMake configuration is only provided for convenience of contributors.
+It does not export or install any targets, deploy config files or support subproject workflow.

 **NOTE:** CMake configuration does not build any dependencies required by Boost.GIL like Boost.Test and Boost.Filesystem libraries or any third-party image format libraries used by the I/O extension.